Philip John Lee

-Philip John Lee (6 May 1944 – 6 March 2010) was an English virtuoso flamenco guitarist, born in Norwich.
-At school he taught himself the mandolin, and at age 14 began classical guitar lessons.
-The following year he first heard flamenco, and decided to become a flamenco guitarist, devoting himself to its study for the next four years.
-At age 15 he built himself a classical guitar.
+Philip John Lee (6 May 1944 – 6 March 2010) was an English virtuoso flamenco guitarist born in Norwich.
+He taught himself the mandolin while in school and began classical guitar lesson at age 14.
+A year later, after first hearing flamenco, he committed to becoming a flamenco guitarist and dedicated the next four years to its study.
+At age 15, he also built his own classical guitar.

 Early career

 In the early 1960s he went to Spain, initially to Seville, where musicians were still hired unconventionally, paid according to how much they pleased the guests, but they were normally all Spanish.
 In an interview, he described how the gitano (Romani) musicians let him sit in on such occasions, astonished that he never asked for payment, yet he often did most of the playing.
 He describes his influences as the more orthodox flamenco guitarists, such as Ramón Montoya and Sabicas.
 He was the first English guitarist to win such acceptance.